gujiaxi/dotfiles/README.md

     -R, --restow          Restow (like stow -D followed by stow -S)
 ```

-For this repository, it can used as a Stow root directory containing several packages such as `emacs`, `tmux` and etc. After stowwing any of them, the corresponding symbolinks will be created in the target directory.
-Below is an example for vim configurations.
+This repository can be used as a stow root directory containing several packages such as `emacs`, `tmux`, etc. After "stowing" any of them, the corresponding symlink will be created in the target directory.
+Below is an example for configuring vim.

 ``` sh
 # Clone this repo.